aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #
  #  Redistribution and use in source and binary forms, with or without
  #  modification, are permitted provided that the following conditions
- #  are met: Redistributions of source code must retain the above
+ #  are met: Redistributions of source id must retain the above
  #  copyright notice, this list of conditions and the following
  #  disclaimer.
 Redistributions in binary form must reproduce the
  #  above copyright notice, this list of conditions and the following